What is Bring Your Own IP (BYOIP)

 An IPv4 address identifies your connection to the online world.
 IP addresses make it possible to host websites, manage secure communication, and engage in countless other essential, internet-related activities.

-Typically, when migrating to a new cloud provider, a business has two conventional pathways: buy or lease their IP addresses.
+Typically, when migrating to a new cloud provider, a business has only one path: lease the provider’s IP addresses.

 But what if a business already has a block of IP addresses?

 That’s where BYOIP (Bring Your Own IP) comes into play as a compelling second option.
 Today, many leading cloud providers have implemented BYOIP policies that allow previous owners or lessors to pair their legacy IP addresses with the new cloud resources.

 But what does that entail?
 What are the benefits of a BYOIP approach?

 Here’s what businesses need to consider before they begin the migration process.

 As the name implies, BYOIP is a set of policies that grants an organization the rights to use its own existing IP addresses within the cloud provider’s infrastructure.

 Put simply, if a business already owns and uses a block of IP addresses on its legacy system or server, it can then retain all or part of those publicly routable addresses when they migrate or integrate with the new cloud provider.